 Habitat for Humanity of Southeast Ohio is an independently chartered affiliate of Habitat for Humanity International (HFHI), the largest nonprofit home builder worldwide.
 Habitat for Humanity of Southeast Ohio serves Athens, Hocking, Perry, Meigs, Morgan, Noble and a portion of Muskingum counties.

-From 1990 to 2015, Habitat for Humanity of Southeast Ohio helped families achieve their dreams of home ownership and break the cycle of poverty.
+Since 1990, Habitat for Humanity of Southeast Ohio has helped families achieve their dreams of home ownership and break the cycle of poverty.
 Habitat for Humanity of Southeast Ohio also works to remove substandard houses from communities.
 In this way, the program can transform neighborhoods, one block at a time.

 Since 2000, the Osteopathic Heritage Foundation of Nelsonville (OHFN) has awarded more than $200,000 to Habitat for Humanity of Southeast Ohio (and related county-based affiliates), providing 10 families with safe, affordable housing and increased economic self-sufficiency.